- Employment-focused course delivered by IRIE!, the UK's leading dance company in African and Caribbean Dance.

 In your second year, you will enhance your technical training through the introduction of a repertory module, looking at key works in the repertoire of current companies.
 Your creative and leadership skills will be developed through a group choreographic project, encouraging independent and collaborative work in preparation for future employment.
 Links will be made with professional practice as working methods and key works will be explored.
 During the year, a Site-Specific Performance will be created in a London landmark.
 Former sites used by IRIE! have included a museum, church, nightclub, market square and park.

 This degree will prepare you for a range of career pathways within the dance industry.
-The training will prepare you technically and creatively for work as performers and choreographers, as community practitioners and educators within a range of settings from informal to formal education, and as dance managers and producers.
+The training will prepare you technically and creatively for work as performers and choreographers, as a performer, choreographer, community practitioner and educator.